realfansC/CIS-444/Lectures/L20-View-Controller-Life-Cycle/lecture-20.md

 ![inline](resources/LifeCycle-New-Cocoa.png)

-4. “Name the new class "SecondViewController" and make sure the Subclass field is set to `UIViewController`.
+4. Name the new class "SecondViewController" and make sure the Subclass field is set to `UIViewController`.

 ![inline](resources/Life-Cycle-New-Controller.png)